 Secrets is the 1Password alternative to spring for if you hate app subscriptions.
 You can import passwords into Secrets from 1Password and similar apps or from a CSV file.

-You’ll love that you can generate one-time passwords for services with two-factor authentication enabled from the Secrets app itself.
+You’ll love that you can generate one-time passwords for services with two-factor authentication (2FA) enabled from the Secrets app itself.
+We consider Secrets one of the best authenticator apps to generate 2FA codes on macOS.

 Like Dashlane and 1Password, Secrets has: